 Purchase cleaning supplies and equipment

-You’ll need to get all the needed supplies to start cleaning your first client homes.
+Now that you have started your cleaning business in Colorado, you’ll need to get supplies to start cleaning your first client homes.
 I have that taken care of for you.

 You can’t start cleaning houses if you don’t tell people you have a cleaning business.